 In general, it seems there is limited accommodation in Nisyros, so booking in advance is highly recommended.

-How to get to Nisyros: I took a boat from Kos Island, and the port/resort town fo Kardamena.
+How to get to Nisyros: I took a boat from Kos Island and the port/resort town of Kardamena.
 Kos airport is served by international flights, including from the UK, and domestic flights from within Greece.
 Other smaller ports offer seasonal boat connections to Nisyros.

-Accessibility on Nisyros Island: Nisyros Island appeared to me to not be the most accessible friendly destination in the world, but buses to go to the rim of the volcanic crater although on my coach there were stairs to board.
+Accessibility on Nisyros Island: Nisyros Island appeared to me to not be the most accessible friendly destination in the world, but buses to go to the rim of the volcanic crater, although on my coach, there were stairs to board.
 In the village by the port, the roads and paths were mainly even.
-This website dedicated to Greece lists a variety of websites focused on accessible travel.
+This website dedicated to Greece lists various websites focused on accessible travel.